Unvire/BetterBoardNavigator-Bitron/README.md

 - **Red arrows** - selected components marker.
 - **Violet** - pads on selected net.
 - **Violet arrow** - component, whose pads are on selected net.

-Documentation of processing files can be found in the ./static/python folder